Mechanical Engineering Technology - Automated Manufacturing

 - Since only one work term may be failed/deferred regardless of the reason(s), should a subsequent work term be missed/failed/unsecured (not successfully completed for any reason) the student will be immediately removed from the co-op stream.

-- To be eligible for a co-op work term, students are required to achieve a minimum 2.5 SWA (65% session weighted average) and a maximum of two failures or dropped courses during the term that occurs two terms prior to the co-op work term.
+- To be eligible for the 2nd (and third where applicable) co-op work term, students are required to achieve a minimum 65% session weighted average and a maximum of two failures or dropped courses during the term that occurs two terms prior to the co-op work term.
 Outstanding core courses must be completed prior to commencing subsequent co-op work terms.

 For additional information please refer to the Co-operative Education Regulations & Guidelines: Student Regulations, Procedures & Supports found by: